drwhut/tabletop-club/docs/general/download/index.rst

 Download
 ********

-There are two ways to download and play OpenTabletop:
+There are two ways to download and play Tabletop Club:

 * By downloading the official binary for your platform and running the executable.
 This is by far the simplest method, and it is all that most